Frequently asked questions

 Q21.
 How can we enroll?
 When does enrollment begin?

-Each academic year, Nature’s Gift Preschools begins enrollment in February for the upcoming Fall.
+Each academic year, Nature’s Gift Preschool begins enrollment for the upcoming Fall in March for new students and in February for currently enrolled students.
 Contact us for an in-person visit and to begin the enrollment process.
 We recommend that you enroll your child early so they are all set to attend class in September.

 Q22.
 How do I know I’m making the right decision for my child?